buildit/bookit-web/sprint-docs/05-demo-plan.md

 ## Canceling a booking

 1) Open the Bookit web app.
 See the agenda view, set to today's date, showing meetings for all rooms.

+2) Click "Edit".
+There are two ways to get there:

-2a) Hover over a booking, see the tooltip, and click "Edit".
+a) Hover over a booking, see the tooltip, and click "Edit".

-2b) See My Reservations.
+b) See My Reservations.
 Click "Edit" on one of the reservations.

 3) See the cancellation dialog appear in the left panel.

 4) Click "Yes" to confirm.

 5) See a message confirming that the cancellation succeeded.

 6) Refresh page and see that the meeting is no longer there.

 * My Reservations only show meetings I own.